telekom-security/tpotce/README.md

 - **Fix #332**
   - If T-Pot, opposed to the requirements, does not have full internet access netselect-apt fails to determine the fastest mirror as it needs ICMP and UDP outgoing.
 Should netselect-apt fail the default mirrors will be used.
 - **Improve install speed with apt-fast**
-  - Migrating from a stable base install to Debian (Sid) requires downloading lots of packages.
+  - Migrating from a stable base install to Debian (Testing) requires downloading lots of packages.
 Depending on your geo location the download speed was already improved by introducing netselect-apt to determine the fastest mirror.
 With apt-fast the downloads will be even faster by downloading packages not only in parallel but also with multiple connections per package.
 - **HPFEEDS Opt-In commandline option**
   - Pass a hpfeeds config file as a commandline argument
   - hpfeeds config is saved in `/data/ews/conf/hpfeeds.cfg`